MissVeronica/um-post-grid/README.md

 ## Installation
 Copy the posts.php script file and upload to your Active theme's .../ultimate-member/profile/ folder.
 Create the folders if non existent.

-Read about "Template structure & Overriding templates via a theme" https://docs.ultimatemember.com/article/1516-templates-map
+Read the UM guide about "Template structure & Overriding templates via a theme" https://docs.ultimatemember.com/article/1516-templates-map